 Pre-entry administrative experience is essential and may compensate for lack of formal qualifications.
 Sporting ability is not a pre-requisite, but evidence of an interest in sport, such as a sports leader award or coaching badges, may be advantageous.
 Specific areas of expertise such as media, events organisation, IT, marketing or human resources, can significantly improve chances of career progression and a higher salary.

 Sports administration roles are often based in professional or amateur sports clubs, which vary hugely in size.
-Administrators are also employed in bodies responsible for the governing of a particular sport, such as the Lawn Tennis Association (LTA) or the Football Association (FA), or they may be involved in running local leisure clubs, health spas or school and university sports facilities.
+They're also found in bodies responsible for the governing of a particular sport, such as the Lawn Tennis Association (LTA) or the Football Association (FA), or local leisure clubs, health spas or school and university sports facilities.

-Sport is increasingly a government policy priority for reducing obesity and promoting healthy lifestyles, and there are opportunities in central government and local authorities.
-The Department for Culture, Media and Sport (DCMS) is the government department responsible for encouraging wider participation in sport, and there are many other bodies, such as the Big Lottery Fund, that support much of the sporting activity in the UK today.
-There are five Sports Councils, which are unded by the government:
+Sport is increasingly a government policy priority for reducing obesity and promoting healthy lifestyles and you'll find opportunities in central government and local authorities.
+The Department for Digital, Culture, Media and Sport is the government department responsible for encouraging wider participation in sport, and there are many other bodies, such as the Big Lottery Fund, that support much of the sporting activity in the UK today.
+There are five government-funded sports councils:

 Sport is becoming increasingly used as a means of community development and social inclusion, and there may be opportunities to move into a career in the charitable or community sector.
 In this case, experience such as working with minority ethnic communities, people with disabilities or young people will be valuable.
 There may also be opportunities in international development organisations or non-governmental organisations providing voluntary projects overseas, such as sports coaching.